 SNAP benefits, better known as food stamps, do not cover the purchase of diapers and few food pantries provide this expensive item.
 The lack of diapers forces low-income parents to make a difficult choice with their limited income.

 Babies and toddlers are often left in soiled diapers for long periods of time, leading to discomfort, diaper rash, and can potentially lead to other negative health consequences.
 We proudly work in partnership with Westchester County’s Diaper Bank to help meet this critical need.
 We accept donations of new diapers, including open packages, as well as wipes.
 Demand is most acute for sizes 4, 5, and 6 and Pull-ups in sizes 2T and larger.
 To see our most current needs, visit our Target registry.

 We provide infants, children, and teens with essential hygiene products they need to keep clean and feel good about themselves.
 The pandemic closures in March and April 2020 revealed that many individuals and families live on the edge of economic survival.
 The loss of income meant they could no longer afford daily essentials like a bar of soap, a tube of toothpaste or a bottle of shampoo.
 We collect diapers, full-sized toiletries, and period products year-round and engage volunteers in the community to assemble and donate hygiene kits and organize diaper drives.

-We launched this program in Fall 2021 after social workers in Westchester County expressed concern about their children and teens not having a warm coat for the winter months.
-They saw children and teens arriving to school in sweatshirts which is not enough for the brutal winter weather here in New York.
+We launched this program in Fall 2021 after caseworkers and teachers expressed concern about their children and teens not having a warm coat for the winter months.
+They saw children and teens arriving to school in sweatshirts even on the coldest winter day.